-Justification: To protect the privacy rights of a student who is - Justification: To protect the privacy rights of a student who is identifiable. - 6) Preliminary discussion relating to the acquisition of real property; Justification: To protect the district's financial interest and bargaining position. - 7) Matters relating to the security of the board, the school, school buildings or facilities, or the information system of the school. - Justification: To ensure the security of the school, school buildings or facilities and/or the information system of the school are not jeopardized.
+Justification: To protect the privacy rights of a student who is identifiable.

+- 6) Preliminary discussion relating to the acquisition of real property; Justification: To protect the district's financial interest and bargaining position. - 7) Matters relating to the security of the board, the school, school buildings or facilities, or the information system of the school.

+Justification: To ensure the security of the school, school buildings or facilities and/or the information system of the school are not jeopardized.

-^{}Explanation of reason for executive session.
+Explanation of reason for executive session.